Skip to content

 Artifact Issued By Purpose

-Settlement Result Settlement rail Confirms payment execution
+Settlement Result XRPL ledger Confirms payment execution (transaction hash)

 High‑Level Sequence Diagram